capprogram/2017bootcamp-general/git-prep.md

 1. [Install for MacOS](https://git-scm.com/download/mac)
 2. [Install for Win](https://git-for-windows.github.io) -- all defaults are fine except you may prefer to decline credential manager

 For now, just install Git and we can play with it later.
-Return back to the main wiki and continue with the lessons https://github.com/capprogram/2017bootcamp-general/wiki
+Return back to the main wiki and continue with the tutorials https://github.com/capprogram/2017bootcamp-general/wiki